2017-18 Religious Education calendar

 Age-appropriate classes will not be held on the following dates, nursery is open every Sunday 8:30 am – 12:30 pm:

-- December 11: Pageant Worship Service – Multi-generational
+- December 24: Pageant Worship Service – Multi-generational, no RE classes, nursery open

 - December 25: Merry Christmas – campus closed

-- May 7: Youth service – Coming of Age & graduating high school seniors will bridge to young adults
+- May 13: Youth service – Graduating high school seniors will bridge to young adults

 The Preschool class is for 3, 4 and 5 year olds who are toilet comfortable – they can be escorted to the bathroom. and will take care of their needs on their own.